chrsjxn/chrsjxn-io-ssr/src/lib/markdown/OnBurnout.md

 Early in 2022, I left my job after almost four years.
-I told my manager about my concerns early in 2021, but it took a few more months to recognize them as "burnout".
+I told my manager about my concerns early in 2021, but it took a few more months to recognize them as burnout.
 I was happy to earn a late promotion to Staff Engineer, but that recognition didn't solve the problems I had.

 This post is about burnout, and this post is mostly for me.
 I've started to